From water-based to cruelty-free, see which nail colors are worthy of your nailsPosted on November 4, 2021 Written by: 100% PURE ®

 Without further ado, here are 10 natural nail color brands to discover:

-Our very own natural nail colors are 10-free.
+Our natural nail color brand Zer0 is a trailblazing 20-free.
 We’ve taken particular notice of parabens, phthalates, formaldehyde, and toluene, which are known to cause skin irritation and potentially organ toxicity.
-As with every one of our products, we committed to keeping this formula cruelty-free.
+As with every one of our products, we are committed to keeping Zer0’s nail polish formula cruelty-free.

 Londontown has stepped up their formulation in a particularly innovative way.
 Not only is Londontown Lakur more than 16-free, it’s also recognized as a “breathable” formula that won’t yellow nail beds.
 It boasts a gel-like finish thanks to their infusion of flower-based oils, referred to as their “Florium Complex”.